temporalio/documentation/docs/typescript/cancellation-scopes.md

 # Cancellation Scopes

-In the Node SDK, Workflows are represented internally by a tree of **Cancellation Scopes**, each with cancellation behaviors you can specify.
+In the TypeScript SDK, Workflows are represented internally by a tree of **Cancellation Scopes**, each with cancellation behaviors you can specify.
 Everything runs in the "root" scope by default.

 Scopes are created using the [`CancellationScope`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope) constructor, or one of 3 static helpers: